American Income Life Insurance Review

 - Critical Illness – Pays you in case you are diagnosed with a critical illness.

-Pros and Cons of Choosing AIL As Your Insurance Provider
+Pros and Cons of Choosing American Income Life As Your Insurance Provider

 With assets worth over $4 billion, the company is in a solid position.
 Moreover, it is owned by Torchmark Corporation, which is one of the largest business enterprises in the country today.
 So, AIL is as good as they come in terms of financial stability.